Choice Mutual Rating

 National Family Assurance Life Insurance Reviews & Complaints

-Although the BBB accredits them, they still have an unusually high amount of complaints.
+Although the Better Business Bureau accredits them, they still have an unusually high amount of complaints.

-Since they operate under two brand names, there are two BBB profiles to consider:
+Since they operate under two brand names, there are two Better Business Bureau profiles to consider:

 The primary criticism policyholders and would-be customers seem to levy are nagging phone calls that don’t stop.